deathbeam/kaizo/README.md

 # Kaizo
 > A powerful build system for the CLR

-Kaizo is build automation tool for [CLR](https://en.wikipedia.org/wiki/Common_Language_Runtime).
+**Kaizo** is build automation tool for [CLR](https://en.wikipedia.org/wiki/Common_Language_Runtime).
 It is using Lua as build script language.
 Right now, it is in very early development, but it will work on Windows, Linux and Mac.
 Kaizo is inspired by [Gradle](https://gradle.org/) for Java.

+Here is example `project.lua` what will build **Kaizo** itself:

 ```lua
 project('kaizo')